- Latin America

 Any women (or man) considering Turkey as a destination should absolutely take the chance and move there.
 It will be a life changing experience which will leave you wanting more.

-Read more her experiences teaching English in Turkey:
+Read more Pouneh's experiences teaching English in Turkey:

 - Ankara, Turkey Q&A with Pouneh Eftekhari